 UAF welcomes individuals and their animals to access land owned by the university in a safe and respectful manner that complies with university rules and regulations.
 Animals must behave in a way that does not cause disruption or damage to the property or other users.
 Clean-up of any waste material is expected immediately.

 Animals, except for service animals, are not permitted in UAF buildings without prior approval or permission as an accommodation for a documented disability.
-Students requiring this accommodation should work with Disability Services; employees and members of the public should work with the Department of Equity and Compliance.
+Students requiring this accommodation should work with Disability Services; employees and members of the public should work with the Statewide Office of Human Resources.
 All individuals bringing animals onto University property are subject to UAF’s Animals in University Buildings and on University Property Policy.